A Travel Price Comparison for Spain Seville vs. Cadiz for Attractions, Food, Nightlife, and Old Town

 Is there more to do in Seville or Cadiz?

 Tourists will generally find more to do in Seville than Cadiz.
 It is bigger and it has more sights, attractions, and activities for travelers.
-Seville is very popular for its museums, theatre productions, food, nightlife, big city activities, and impressive beauty, while Cadiz attracts visitors for its beaches.
+Seville is very popular for its museums and attractions, theatre productions, food, nightlife, big city activities, and impressive beauty, while Cadiz attracts visitors for its beaches.
 Seville is more touristy than Cadiz and is popular for its Moorish and Islamic architecture, its colorful Flamenco dancing, and its local tapas and wine.
 It is also well known for the Real Alcázar.
 Cadiz is famous for its long-running maritime history and its charming old town.

 How is Seville different from Cadiz?